 - Ad-hoc telephone/skype and/or email help and support

 - Working as part of the firm or as an external consultant.
-Some accountants say their clients know the accountant is taking things seriously when he refers to his tax expert. (ie: Clients take the same attitude as patients do when their GP recommends a consultant).
+Some accountants say their clients know the accountant is taking things seriously when he refers to his tax expert. (ie: Clients take the same attitude as patients do when their GP recommends they see a Consultant).

-Fee arrangements can also be flexible and may involve:
+Fee arrangements are also arranged between the parties.
+They are typically flexible and may involve:

 - A weekly or monthly retainer – against regular invoices

 - PAYE for regular work as a part-time employee (with consideration of overtime arrangements if required)

 - Hourly invoiced rate for support provided by phone, email or face to face